Afsana2910/Vertical-Federated-Logistic-Regression/README.md

 # Vertical Federated Logistic Regression
-This is a simple implementation of Vertically Federated Logistic Regression applied to a heart disease prediction dataset.
+This is a simple implementation of Vertically Federated Logistic Regression.

 ![Algorithm for HFL](VFL_Algorithm.PNG)